open-telemetry/community/docs/how-to-handle-public-calendar.md

 ### Gaining Calendar Permissions
-All SIG maintainers can get access to edit the public OpenTelemetry calendar by submitting a request to join the [opentelemetry-calendar-contributors Google Group](https://groups.google.com/g/opentelemetry-calendar-contributors).
+All SIG maintainers can get access to edit the public OpenTelemetry calendar by submitting a request to join the [calendar-edit-permission@opentelemetry.io](https://groups.google.com/a/opentelemetry.io/g/calendar-edit-permission).
 If your identity is not recognizable from the e-mail you are using to request joining the group, please request to be added to this Google Group by creating an issue in this repository.